jdiazpena/quickstart/Readme.md

 The idea of building everything each job helps ensure your latest code is being used.
 Otherwise it's confusing and you run for 3 days and oops it was not your desired code.

-The test.job script is programmatic to help avoid typos from repeated information.
+The gemini3d.job script is programmatic to help avoid typos from repeated information.
 That is set variables even for simple things.

-The test.job uses old MPI HPC nodes so that you can test with small simulations quickly.
+The gemini3d.job uses old MPI HPC nodes so that you can test with small simulations quickly.
 For the actual simulations you'll want to use something faster.
-That's the test.job parameter
+That's the gemini3d.job parameter

 ```sh
 #$ -pe mpi_28_tasks_per_node 56